 - Moment of change: He is shocked out of his apathy and inertia by this chilling Cordova-like incident.

 Five things you should not include at the beginning:

-- Back story: You have to weave this in as the story progresses.
+- Backstory: You have to weave backstory in as the story progresses.
 It is very important to know the details, but it is more important to know what to leave out and where to use it.

-- Flashbacks: This is basically back story.
-Save it for later and use it only if it is really important.
+- Flashbacks: This is basically backstory.
+Save your flashback for later and use it only if it is really important.

 - Prologues: Most of the time you do not need a prologue.
 It must not detract from your opening scene in any way.
 It can be used to bridge a time gap or if it is a document that is related to the story or if you use a viewpoint that isn’t used again.

 - Whatever you do, don’t start at the beginning.

 For more examples of inciting moments and information on why you need backstory read my post from last week: The Character Biography.

 Top Tip: If you want to learn how to write a book, sign up for our online course.